com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone1.md

 ### Geodata

-Exploration of the metadata included in videos uploaded to Parler.
+Exploration of the metadata included in videos uploaded to Parler, done in a [Jupyter Notebook](eda/milestone1_geodata.ipynb).

 ## Related Work